RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 be safely ignored.

-Interestingly, while setting up the AWS environments I used above to test this exploit, I ran into a situation where this approach is necessary.
-After requesting the necessary quota increases from AWS, but before running the tests above, instead of approving or denying my quota increase request, they decided to shut down my account with only five days notice.
+Interestingly, while setting up the AWS environments I used above to test this exploit, I ran into a situation where this approach would also prove helpful.
+After requesting the necessary quota increases from AWS, but before running the tests above, instead of approving or denying my quota increase request, AWS decided to shut down my account with only five days notice.
-The email that explained this was also categorized as spam and mixed in with many other similar emails I get regularly from AWS.
-In my case, this was ok; I wasn't using this account for anything yet, but for in-use production accounts, this same situation would be quite different.
+The email that explained this was also categorized as spam and mixed in with many other similar emails.
+In my case, this was ok; I wasn't using this account for anything yet, but for in-use production accounts, this situation would be quite different.